 That’s because young adults were hit by the 2008 recession just as they were gaining a foothold in their careers.
 Now, it’s going on eight years, and we are finally seeing some resurgence in the employment market.
 However, Gen Y income has been stunted irreparably and their attitudes about ownership damaged by the Great Recession.

 This means first-time homebuyers will save for down payments over a long time period.
-This process has not even begun for a significant portion of this demographic as they have yet to find steady employment at wage levels that permit savings.
-Further, with residential rents now rising faster than incomes, saving is difficult.
+This process has not even begun for a significant portion of this demographic, as residential rents have increased much faster than incomes, making saving difficult.
+In some parts of the state, it’s common for renters to pour half of their income into rent.

 But if you look far enough, there is a bright spot on the horizon.
-Once Gen Y makes a solid showing in the improving jobs market and their savings accumulate sufficiently, Gen Y’s massive population bulge will give California’s low-tier to mid-tier housing market a big boost.
-These first-time homebuyers are expected to enter the housing market around 2019-2020.
+Once Gen Y makes a solid showing in the improving jobs market and their savings accumulate sufficiently, Gen Y’s massive population bulge will give California’s low-tier to mid-tier housing market a boost.
+This wave of first-time homebuyers are expected to enter the housing market in the years following the next recession.
 At the same time, Baby Boomers will be retiring and looking for replacement homes.
 All of this activity will result in The Great Confluence of homebuyers, increasing both home sales volume and prices as we head into the next decade.

 In the meantime, use marketing materials that speak directly to renters in your area.
 Too often tenants simply assume they’re unable to qualify to borrow and buy.
 And even if they aren’t ready to buy for a few years, establishing a relationship now as an agent they can trust for solid advice is a good first step in becoming their buyer’s agent when they are ready.